 This would make a great dinner party options for vegetarians (just substitute for vegetarian Worcester sauce or soy sauce).
 You can serve it with rice, potatoes or salad.
 It’s creamy, savoury and yummy.
 Oh and pretty cheap and easy too.

 Creamy Butter Bean Stew

-Add the butter bins with the juice in the tins, plus the bullion powder, Worcester sauce, mustard and some salt and pepper.
+- Drain and add the butter bins, plus the stock, Worcester sauce, mustard and some salt and pepper.

-Let it simmer together for 15 more minutes and add half a mug of hot water if you think it needs it.
+- Let it simmer together for 15 more minutes

 - To make it nice and thick get a stick blender and blend at one end of the pot for a few seconds.
 Don’t blend it entirely, just enough to make it a bit thicker.
 Stop when you’re happy with the consistency.

 - Add the cream and let it come back to a simmer.
 Then turn off the heat and add the frozen peas.
 Leave it without heat but with the lid on for a further 10 minutes – a good time to make your rice.